holunda-io/camel-zeebe-legacy/README.md

 For example, if you want to implement the worker as an AWS/lambda, you won't have that direct access available, you will have to work with some proprietary messaging (SNS in this case).
-A lot of other use cases are thinkable in which a lightweight integration of task workers without relying on direct access to the Zeebe broker is required.
+A lot of other use cases are thinkable in which a lightweight integration of job workers without relying on direct access to the Zeebe broker is required.

 Instead of implementation a set of adapters to different cloud and platform providers, we focus on implementation of an adapter to a famous and a well-established integration library Apache Camel.
 By doing so we provide access to a vast amount of protocols by adopting